Keirán Morrissey-Fernández

 Research Areas:

-Regions and Cultures: American Gothic, English Gothic, Southern American Gothic
+Regions and Cultures: American Gothic, European Gothic, Southern American Gothic, Tropical Gothic

 Email: a.stasiewicz-bienkowska@uj.edu.pl